 First, reducing our error by such a degree could be very useful.
 Actually, its hard to think of any situation in which a 50% reduction in error wouldn’t be useful.

 Secondly, if real world behavior is complex in the sense that it is caused by many variables of small to moderate effect then it will be impossible to create measures of single variables which explain more than 50% of the variance in behavior.
-In the social sciences, single variables normally explain less than 5% the variance in important outcomes, suggesting that human behavior is, in this sense, complex.
-Given this, Taleb’s standard would be totally inappropriate for the behavioral sciences.
+In the social sciences, single variables normally explain less than 5% of the variance in important outcomes, suggesting that human behavior is, in this sense, complex.
+Given this, Taleb’s standards would be totally inappropriate for the behavioral sciences.

-A related aspect of Taleb’s standards is that a measure not fail 60% of more of the time.
+A related aspect of Taleb’s standards is that a measure not fail 60% or more of the time.
 Unfortunately, Taleb doesn’t define what “fail” means and it isn’t obvious what it would mean in the case of IQ research.
 It’s equally unclear where he got this number from.

 However, even without knowing any of this it seems clear that Taleb’s standard is problematic.
 Consider a case in which your probability of correctly solving a problem is 1% without a given measure and 40% with said measure.
-This measure thus increases your probable of success by a factor of 40 and would be extremely useful.
+This measure thus increases your probability of success by a factor of 40 and would be extremely useful.
 Yet, it has a fail rate of 60% and so, according to Taleb, can’t be used in science.
 This seems clearly irrational and so rejecting Taleb’s standard seems justified.

 Finally, let’s consider Taleb’s standard of montonicity.
 This is getting back to the idea that IQ’s relationship with an outcome, say job performance, needs to be the same at all levels of job performance.
 As I’ve already reviewed, IQ’s relationship with important outcomes is largely linear.
 But this standard seems unwarranted to begin with.
 IQ is useful in so far as it let’s you make predictions.
-If IQ has a non-linear relation with some outcome, one merely needs to know that and IQ will still be able to help us make useful predictions.
+If IQ has a non-linear relation with some outcome, one merely needs to know that IQ will still be able to help us make useful predictions.